mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/named-entity-recognition/README.md

 ## Hyperparameters
+The table shows the used hyper-parameters for fine-tuning BERT models.

 | Dataset | Epochs | Batch Size | Maximum Length |
 | :------------------ | :----- | :----- | :----- |
 | NCBI-Disease | 10| 8 | 320 |